aadiprashar/ETH_by_ap/README.md

 # Mapping variable
 create a mapping variable for balance left.
 # Mint Function
-Now, create a function named Mint having parametres address and uint now in this function if the value of the token increase then the totalsuplly will also increase automatically in the same way if value increases then balances of address will also increase
+Now, create a function named Mint having parametres "address and uint" now this function contains the initial value of the token and if the initial value gets increase then the totalsuplly will also increase automatically in the same way if value increases then balances of address will also increase
 # Burn function
-create a burn function as same as mint function having same parameters but now in this case if the value decreases then the value of  total supply and balances will decreased automatically
+Create a burn function as same as mint function having same parameters but now in this case if the value of the balances is greater than or equal to the value variable then the total supply and balances will decreased automatically and the new value will be saved automatically in the wallet.

 # Need of the project
 in this project we generally created a Ethereum token on Ethereum Blockchain. in general we are aware to make a token along with balance left toalbalance etc.